-D.1.8 Reinsurance recoverables
+D.1.9 Reinsurance recoverables

 Reinsurance recoverables are calculated as a probability-weighted average of discounted future cash flows relating to reinsurance contracts, adjusted for the expected losses due to counterparty default.
 Only reinsurance cash flows that relate to cash flows included in the best estimate liability are included.
+The reinsurance recoverable is calculated consistently with the boundary of the underlying contract to which the recoveries relate.
 The difference in value under Solvency II compared with IFRS is driven by the differences in valuation methodology for technical provisions (refer to section D.2.4).
 All internal reinsurance is valued in the same way as external reinsurance.
 There is no business reinsured with an external special purpose vehicle ("SPV").

-D.1.9 Cash and cash equivalents
+D.1.10 Cash and cash equivalents

 Cash and cash equivalents comprise cash at bank and in hand, deposits held at call with banks, treasury bills and other short term highly liquid investments that are readily convertible to known amounts of cash and which are subject to an insignificant risk of change in value.
 Such investments are those with less than three months' maturity from the date of acquisition, or which are redeemable on demand only with an insignificant change in their fair values.
+Deposits other than cash equivalents and unit-linked or index linked investments are reclassified to the appropriate category under Solvency II.
 Under Solvency II cash is valued in accordance with IFRS principles.

-D.1.10 Receivables (insurance, reinsurance and intermediaries)
+D.1.11 Receivables (insurance, reinsurance and intermediaries)